vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 for op in ['LOAD_FAST', 'LOAD_ATTR', 'EXTENDED_ARG', 'POP_JUMP_IF_FALSE']:
 print('%-16s%s' % (op, opcode.opmap[op].to_bytes(1,byteorder='little')))
 ```
-A bytecode instruction is (mostly) composed of the 8 bit opcode and a 8 bit variable.
-In our case we can reconstruct following binary sequence:
+A bytecode instruction is (mostly) composed of the 8 bit opcode and a 8 bit variable reference.
+In our case we can reconstruct following binary sequence associated with the disassembly above:
 ```
 0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72
 ```
 There is only one match in the `cpshell.pyc` file.

-With `opcode` we can find the opcode for `POP_JUMP_IF_FALSE` -- `0x73`, so that we just need to change `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72` into `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x73`.
+With `opcode` we find the opcode for `POP_JUMP_IF_FALSE` -- `0x73`, we can replace the sequence `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x72` with `0x7c 0x00 0x6a 0x0d 0x90 0x01 0x73`.
 The cpshell is now patched.

 ### Patching the automatic silent mode re-enabling function

 The application includes a feature that (re-)enables silent boot every time it starts.
 We also need to patch this feature.
-In `/service_manager/services` we find a file called `silentboot.pyc`.
+In `/service_manager/services/` we find a file called `silentboot.pyc`.
 Let's decompile this file with `decompyle3` (this time error-free):

 ```
 import services, cp